jflieder89/Python_miscellaneous/README.md

-This is a repository of odd bits of Python code that I've created.
+This is a repository of all of the Python scripts that I've created.